Ankush2003Shukla/DeepNeuralWorks/README.md

 - Iris Dataset Classification: Classifying iris flowers into species based on measurements.
 - Breast Cancer Prediction: Predicting breast cancer using diagnostic image features.
 - Bank_Customer_Churn_Prediction: Identifying customers who are likely to leave in the near future.
+- Image_preprocessing : Applying Multiple Operation on a image.

 ## Datasets Used
 - Iris Dataset